 If you do not feel the issues you've raised have been appropriately addressed by any of the stages outlined in the escalation routes document, email us at firstname.lastname@example.org.

 If you think that those responsible for a court building are not minimising the risks, following government guidance or are not carrying out their legal duties regarding health and safety and this has been pointed out to them, and no satisfactory response has been received, you can make a complaint to the Health and Safety Executive.

 You can sign up to the professional users’ access scheme, which provides solicitors with an ID card that allows fast-track court access to HMCTS buildings.

 There will be separate fast-access lanes for members of the scheme during the busiest times of the day, where possible.

 You should wash your hands regularly, either in the facilities or using hand sanitiser provided in the waiting areas or inside the court rooms.

 You're permitted to (and it's recommended that you) bring your own hand sanitiser to court.
-This will reduce the need to move unnecessarily around the building and will be easily accessible.
-Upon entering the court building, security officers will ask you to use it to make sure it is not harmful.
+Upon entering the court building, security officers will ask you to use it to make sure it's not harmful.

-If there are any areas of the building which indicate poor hygiene or problems that would prevent you and other court users from washing your hands, or if there are low supplies of soap and paper towels, you should immediately notify court staff or the daytime cleaners who will be wearing high visibility 'cleaning support' jackets.
+If there are any areas of the building which indicate poor hygiene or problems that would prevent you and other court users from washing your hands, or if there are low supplies of soap and paper towels, you should immediately notify court staff.